constabulary/getgb.io/content/docs/depfile.md

 - `$HOME/.gb/cache/`

 is appended to the end of the search list.

-The take away is that source code higher up the search order always takes precedence.

-With this change, rather than terminating if a package could not be found, the cache will be searched, and if the package is not found, an attempt to fetch it from it's upstream (as defined by `gb vendor fetch`, which itself is defined by `go get`'s rules) is made, and the cache searched again.
+If a package could not be found, the cache will be searched, and if the package is not found, an attempt to fetch it from it's upstream (as defined by `gb vendor fetch`, which itself is defined by `go get`'s rules) is made, and the cache searched again.

 ## Package cache
 gb stores a cache of packages at `$HOME/.gb/cache`.

 This cache is _per user_ not _per project_.
 This default can be changed via the `GB_HOME` environment variable.